jim11662418/6809_Single_Board_Computer/README.md

 # 6809 Single Board Computer
 A simple 6809 Single Board Computer based on [Grant Searle's 6809 Computer](http://searle.x10host.com/6809/Simple6809.html).
-The only real differences between this computer and Grant's computer are the use of a 32K EPROM instead of a 16K EPROM, the use of a GAL16V8 for 'glue' logic to reduce the chip count and the addition of a 6522 VIA for parallel I/O.
+The only real differences between Grant's design and this computer are the use of a GAL16V8 for 'glue' logic to reduce the chip count and the addition of a 6522 VIA for parallel I/O.

 <p align="center"><img src="/images/6809 SBC CPU.png"/>
 <p align="center">6809 SBC CPU</p><br>